 Training Graph Neural Networks (GNNs) on large graphs is a fundamental challenge due to the high memory usage, which is mainly occupied by activations (e.g., node embeddings).
 Previous works usually focus on reducing the number of nodes retained in memory.
 In parallel, unlike what has been developed for other types of neural networks, training with compressed activation maps is less explored for GNNs.
 This extension is notoriously difficult to implement due to the miss of necessary tools in common graph learning packages.
 To unleash the potential of this direction, we provide an optimized GPU implementation which supports training GNNs with compressed activations.
 Based on the implementation, we propose a memory-efficient framework called "EXACT", which for the first time demonstrate the potential and evaluate the feasibility of training GNNs with compressed activations.
 We systematically analyze the trade-off among the memory saving, time overhead, and accuracy drop.
 In practice, EXACT can reduce the memory footprint of activations by up to $32\times$ with 0.2-0.5% accuracy drop and 10-25%time overhead across different models and datasets.
-We implement EXACT as an extension for Pytorch Geometric and Pytorch.
-In practice, for Pytorch Geometric, EXACT can trim down the hardware requirement of training a three-layer fullbatch GraphSAGE on ogbn-products from a 48GB GPU to a 12GB GPU.
-The code is available at https://github.com/warai-Otoko/Exact.
+In addition, EXACT can trim down the hardware requirement of training a three-layer full-batch GraphSAGE on ogbn-products from a 48GB GPU to a 12GB GPU.
+The code is available at https://anonymous.4open.science/r/exact-revd.